eBay Scams: Unveiling the Dark Side of eBay

 Bottom Line

-eBay scams are a serious problem, with fake listings, fraudulent sellers, and buyer scams being common types of scams.
+eBay scams are a severe problem, with fake listings, fraudulent sellers, and buyer scams being common.
 In 2022, eBay reported preventing over $1 billion in fraudulent transactions.

 Scammers may create fake listings for items that do not exist, use stolen images and descriptions, or ask for payment outside of eBay.